microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

     // Now compose the result frame onto the copy of the original.
     // (We initialized last_nn with some arbitrary dimensions, so only
-    // try to compose a result image if we have something useful last_nn) if (last_nn.size() == result_mat.size())
+    // try to compose a result image if we have something useful in last_nn) if (last_nn.size() == result_mat.size())
     {
         result_mat = (last_raw_mat / 2) + (last_nn / 2);